haniker-dev/ts-bedrock/Learn/Lecture/Generic.md

 Design a Generic Sum Type for `ApiResponse`

 [New Course Rule]: Always use `Maybe` for nullable data
-[New Course Rule]: Always use `Either` if there is a possibility of error
+[New Course Rule]: Always use `Result` if there is a possibility of error